dzeke/ColoradoRiverCoding/ModelMusings/README.md

 All donors will be added to an email list and receive periodic updates.

 ## File Descriptions
-1. **[PilotFlexAccounting-CombinedPowellMead.xlsx](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx)** - An Excel file with the flex accounting tool.
+1. **[ColoradoRiverBasinAccounts.xlsx](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/ColoradoRiverBasinAccounts.xlsx)** - An Excel file with the Colorado River Basin Accounts tool.
 Follow **Facillation Directions** (above) or open **ReadMe-Directions** Worksheet.
-1. **[PilotFlexAccounting-KeyIdeas.pdf](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-KeyIdeas.pdf)** - A PDF file that illustrates key management ideas for flex accounts in a combined Lake Powell-Lake Mead system.
+1. **[ColoradoRiverBasinAccounts-KeyIdeas.pdf](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/ColoradoRiverBasinAccounts-KeyIdeas.pdf)** - A PDF file that illustrates key management ideas for flex accounts in a combined Lake Powell-Lake Mead system.
 1. **[Model Guide](https://github.com/dzeke/ColoradoRiverCoding/blob/main/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md)** - Online help file that provides context and explanations for each spreadsheet row.
 In **Master** Worksheet, link to help in ![#FFE5B4](https://via.placeholder.com/15/FFE5B4/000000?text=+) `Column N`.
 1. **Support folders**:
    1. **Hydrology** - Excel files used to generate scenarios on **HydrologicScenarios** Worksheet. **CRB_29gages.xlsx**: Gages in the Colorado River basin used to estimate natural flow. **NaturalFlows1906-2018_20200110.xlsx**: Natural flow hydrology downloaded from the USBR website and modified to pick out particular 10- and 20- year sequences of flows from the observed and paleo reconstructed records.
+   1. **ModelGuide** - Files to create the Model Guide.
    1. **OldVersions** - Older versions of the Flex accounting tool (see **Versions** Worksheet).
+   1. **ParticipantAnalysis** - Files to analyze one session
+   1. **ParticipantChoosePowellNaturalFlow** - Files to produce the plot in the manuscript that shows how participants choose Lake Powell natural inflow.

 ## License
 BSD-3-Clause (https://github.com/dzeke/ColoradoRiverCoding/blob/main/LICENSE).
 Available to use, modify, distribute, etc. for free.